heyitsvajid/Crowdsourcing_Marketplace_MySQL/README.md

 * The goal is to build a distributed enterprise web application which enables the user not only to upload , star/unstar or delete files/folders but also share files/folders to other users, create groups, add/edit/delete members and view their own activity timeline.

 ## User stories:

 * I can Sign Up, Sign In and Logout from application.
+* As an authenticated user, I can bid on projects posted.
 * As an authenticated user, I can Post Project and get bids from other users.
-* As an authenticated user, I canHire freelancer on the basis of bids received.
+* As an authenticated user, I can Hire freelancer on the basis of bids received.
 * As an authenticated user, I can Check open projects and bid on projects posted by other users.
 * As an authenticated user, I can Check project completion date when freelancer is hired.
 * As an authenticated user, I can Create and edit profile information.